Exploring the Cultural Significance of Hanfu, Hanbok, and Kimono

 Hanbok:

 The hanbok is believed to have been created during the Goguryeo Kingdom (37 BCE-668 CE) and was worn in various materials and styles by everyone.
 It was initially designed to allow wearers to move freely.
 The hanbok has been an important part of Korean culture for centuries.
 The Korean Peninsula has been influenced by the Scythian culture, a nomadic group from the Scythia region of Eurasia since ancient times.
 This influence led to the hanbok being divided into two separate parts – the top and bottom.
-The basic of the hanbok has remained the same, but changes in culture, standards, and historical periods have resulted in modifications in design and structure.
+The basic structure of the hanbok has remained the same, but changes in culture, beauty standards, and historical periods have resulted in modifications in design and structure.
 The hanbok worn by Koreans today is most similar to the hanbok from the mid to late Joseon Dynasty (1392-1910), with tight tops and looser bottoms.

 Like other clothing styles in various cultures, the hanbok has undergone numerous alterations based on current trends.
 In the process, neighboring countries like China and Japan have influenced each other.
-During the Joseon Dynasty, studying abroad was highly valued, and royal and official garments incorporated elements from the (1368-1644), while the clothing's patterns and details reflected traditional Korean style and grace.
+During the Joseon Dynasty, studying abroad was highly valued, and royal and garments incorporated elements from the (1368-1644), while the clothing's patterns and details reflected traditional Korean style and grace.

 Exploring the Cultural Significance of Hanfu, Hanbok, and Kimono-2